uzink/linux/README.md

- # linux
-installing VMWare on RHEL6 server headless and no internet
+Installing VMWare on RHEL6 server headless and no internet